trecento-bc/fund-oracles/README.md

 Service for investors to subscribe for buying OpenFundTokens (can be extended to support other Tokens).

-The service implements the following features ( see also the bpmn Process diagramm linked below "OpenFundContract_Subscribe_Process.bpmn":
+The service implements the following features ( see also the bpmn Process diagramm linked below):

 * validate subscription